January 19th, 2026 – Gail Heller on Zoom 60 – 90 minutes.

 What members should bring?

-Anything of your own choosing.
+Your own mug plus anything of your own choosing.
 Finger food is best.
 Some suggestions are cookies, cake (cut and ready to serve), savoury items, cheese, vegetables, fruit or chocolates!

 How the goodies be should plated?